TurpIF/lambda-string/README.md

 #### Attaching the agent during a JVM runtime is not well supported:

 It is possible to attach an agent to a running JVM.
-But LTS does not support injecting toString in lambdas that are already loaded by the JVM.
+But LS does not support injecting toString in lambdas that are already loaded by the JVM.

 ## Supported JVMs